Everything you need to know about Rottweilers

 How much exercise does a Rottweiler need?

 Rottweilers are active dogs and need a lot of exercise to stay happy, healthy and stimulated.
 They’re strong and agile dogs and need 1 to 2 hours of exercise every day.
 Like German Shepherds, Rottweilers love outdoor adventures but too much exercise too early can lead to joint problems like arthritis.
-Always ask a vet for advice on what exercise is safe for a Rottweiler for its age and size to avoid over-exercising them and causing joint damage.
+Always ask a vet for advice on what exercise is safe for your pup's age and size to avoid over-exercising them and causing joint damage.

 How to groom a Rottweiler